-How to succeed as a Editor in Wordapp
+How to succeed as an Editor in Wordapp

-As an editor you are responsible for delivering a perfect text to the client and once you submit, you take over the responsibility of the text (you can’t send it back).
-Make sure you understand the requirements of a project, explained whenever you see a new project.
-And don’t forget to take it slow to allow for feedback on your first couple of texts.
+As an editor, you are responsible for delivering a perfect text to the client and once you submit, you take over the responsibility of the text (you can’t send it back to the writer again).
+Make sure you understand the requirements of a project, did the writer follow their job description?

-- Read through the entire text and make sure that instructions or tone are followed.
+- Read through the entire text and make sure that instructions are followed and that the tone is correct.

-- You might decide to fix some small typos or grammatical mistakes because it is faster than sending it back (and because paying it forward is a good thing).
+- You should fix small typos or grammatical mistakes because it is faster than sending it back (and because paying it forward is a good thing).